 VHS Revival wages war with two of the action genre’s ultimate bad asses

-It is a wholly ridiculous concept, but who hasn’t pondered a hypothetical battle between two of their favourite movie characters, particularly when they possess similar personalities and attributes?
+It’s a wholly ridiculous concept, but who hasn’t pondered a hypothetical battle between two of their favourite movie characters, particularly when they possess similar personalities and attributes?
 We have already had Freddy vs Jason and Alien vs Predator, and while those movies sucked beyond comprehension (in a good way, obviously), it didn’t stop us from flocking to the movies in our legions.
 Part of the reason why we fail to accept these crossover extravaganzas is that they answer questions that don’t need answering.
-Some things are best left to the imagination it seems, and the fact is, you can’t please everyone.
-For every Voorhees fan aching to see their boy decapitate Freddy with a blunt mallet, there is a Krueger fan craving to see Jason squirm in his adversary’s ethereal dreamworld.
+Some things are best left to the imagination, and the fact is you can’t please everyone.
+For every Voorhees fan aching to see their boy decapitate Freddy with a blunt mallet, there’s a Krueger fanatic longing to see Jason squirm in his adversary’s ethereal dreamworld.

 Lethal Weapon and Die Hard are two of the action genre’s high points, and each would go on to spawn a series of much loved sequels.
 Die Hard tells the story of John McClane, a no-nonsense New York cop who winds up trapped in the Nakatomi Plaza with a crew of well-oiled international criminals and is forced to become a one-man army as he looks to be reunited with his wife and kids in time for Christmas.
 Director John McTiernan’s claustrophobic extravaganza was extremely high-tech back in 1988, and the movie introduced a character who broke the mould at a time when musclebound invincibles were the marquee consensus.

 Lethal Weapon is an odd couple buddy movie in the 48Hrs vein, one that announced Mel Gibson as a major Hollywood player following success in the Mad Max series.
 The original was a bloody, hard-edged affair directed with grandiose panache by Superman’s Richard Donner, Gibson’s blue-eyed charm and onscreen chemistry with long-suffering partner Roger Murtaugh (Danny Glover) elevating it above the competition.